 You could choose open shelves mounted to your wall or a bathroom storage unit featuring a mix of shelves, drawers and cupboard space.

 Another furniture option is the towel rail.
-While some might want to keep their towels hidden away in storage, a towel rail has several advantages.
+While some might want to keep their towels hidden in storage, a towel rail has several advantages.
 Go for a heated one for that luxurious feel when you step out of the bath or shower, while it will also help dry the towels out for the next person.
 Plus, your towel rail – or even the colour of your towel – can be an extension of your bathroom’s style and colour scheme.

 Heated towel rails are inherently stylish, with a wide range of finishes and designs.

 Towel rails will also help keep the bathroom dry and warm, making it more comfortable to use (an essential in our book on a cold January morning) and also help prevent dampness, which can cause expensive long-term issues.
+Try to make sure you opt for the most energy-efficient fixture – being environmentally conscious is definitely in fashion.

 Planning is the key to finding the right bathroom furniture.
 With bathroom space usually at a premium, your furniture needs to marry form and function.
 But as we’ve shown, there are plenty of options for furniture, ranging from bathroom cabinets to stylish towel rails and clever space-saving vanity units to cunning shelving solutions.